OpportunityInsights/EconomicTracker/README.md

 - `merchants_incmiddle`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in middle income (quartiles 2 & 3 of median income) ZIP codes.
 - `merchants_inclow`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in low income (quartile 1 of median income) ZIP codes.
 - `merchants_ss40`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in transportation (NAICS supersector 40).
-- `merchants_ss60`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in professional and business services (NAICS supersector 60).
 - `merchants_ss65`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in education and health services (NAICS supersector 65).
 - `merchants_ss70`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in leisure and hospitality (NAICS supersector 70).